-It is CBSFA’s belief that healthy, well-educated kids are critical to the welfare of the community.
+CBSFA believes that healthy, well-educated kids are critical to the welfare of the community.

-Education and Training Program
+Scholarships and Training Grants

 Alaska Native Science and Engineering Program

 The program offers St. Paul’s students an opportunity to participate in ANSEP’s components that provide inspiration, guidance, and opportunity for students from the time they are in middle school up through and including PhD level students.
 ANSEP students are fully prepared for Bachelor of Science degrees in science and engineering.